PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 pair into one semantically cohesive group when there is no intervening rewrite, as done for Cast cleanup.
 Measure refresh/snapshot counts before and after.

+The two repeated production sequences of constant Pad→Pool→Cast folding are now each one `run_constant_input_fold_cleanup` call.
+Three specs retain the exact dependency order with priorities 10, 20, and 30 and stable IDs `canonicalize.constant_input_pad`, `canonicalize.constant_input_pool`, and `canonicalize.constant_input_cast`.
+They share one ModelIRGraphIndex and LayoutState, remove operators structurally, validate after each materialization, and retain the quantized-accumulator runtime Cast guard.
+ScatterND and binary constant folding remain independent compatibility helpers.

+A compact full-chain fixture proves that Pad materialization enables Pool and then Cast materialization in the same group, with one index build and correct FLOAT16 output values.
+Both former lowerer triplets were replaced one-for-one;
+the diagnostic-wiring assertion now covers 29 production runner calls.

+Verification completed with:

+- `9 passed, 776 deselected` for the full constant chain, runtime-Cast guard, existing Pad/Pool/Cast characterizations, preflight efficiency, ownership, and production wiring;
+- `1074 passed, 5 deselected, 2 warnings in 137.66s` for the full sequential
+  direct suite.

+The next implementation unit should make preflight cost observable per production conversion without exposing it publicly.
+Add lightweight integer metrics to internal pass diagnostics—operators visited by preflight, whether state was built, and whether a snapshot/fingerprint occurred—using counters rather than timers.
+This will let Tier runs attribute orchestration work before attempting a session-wide mutable topology cache.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work